thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 });
 ```

-Using `@thinkinglabs/aws-iam-policy` that would look like this.
+Using `@thinkinglabs/aws-iam-policy` that would look as follows.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";